Archbishop of Detroit & The Romanian Orthodox Episcopate of America

 The spirituality, theology and call of Orthodoxy, which had been dormant, began to beckon and within a matter of months, he laid aside the Unia and sought entrance into the Orthodox Church.
 At this time, his practical knowledge of American ecclesiological realty was unknown to him.
 Having left the Aurora parish, he visited with classmates from Rome who had also embraced Orthodoxy and were serving in various “jurisdictions” in North America.
 Through Fr Vasile Haţegan of New York NY, then Cleveland OH, he was introduced to Archbishop Valerian (Trifa) who worked with him to be received into the ranks of the clergy of The Romanian Orthodox Episcopate of America (ROEA).
 He fully embraced the Orthodox Faith in the Chapel of “The Nativity of the Birthgiver of God,” Vatra Românească, Grass Lake MI, in the presence of Archbishop Valerian on February 15, 1968.
 For several years, he resided in a small monastic community on the Vatra property until he was appointed rector of Holy Cross Church in Hermitage PA.
 An author of numerous articles, speaker, and lecturer, he also taught at the summer youth camps of the diocese.
 He was Confessor to the Sisterhood of the Holy Transfiguration Monastery and was instrumental in the founding of an “Inter-Orthodox” Women’s Association in the Hermitage area.
 In April 1978, he was one of two representatives of the Orthodox Church in America (OCA) at the Conference on Monasticism in Cairo, Egypt.
 He had been Spiritual Advisor to The American Romanian Orthodox Youth, an active member of the diocesan Liturgical Commission, Late Vocations Program, and Episcopate Council, and, among all these activities, he is also a painter of “icons on glass” (icoane pe sticla) in the Romanian peasant style and a collector of historical art and artifacts.

 He assisted the Archbishop in this capacity until 1984, when the latter retired and relocated to Portugal.
 On Sunday, November 17, 1984, Bishop Nathaniel was enthroned at Saint George Cathedral as ruling Hierarch of The Romanian Orthodox Episcopate of America.
-Since then, he has overseen the tremendous growth and expansion of the diocese (39 new missions/parishes, a monastic community for women and a monastic community for men), carefully maintaining the Romanian tradition and integrating the many “newcomers” into American society, while at the same time recognizing the importance of a united Orthodox witness in this land.
+Since then, he has overseen the tremendous growth and expansion of the diocese (dozens of new missions/parishes, as well as monastic communities for women and men), carefully maintaining the Romanian tradition and integrating the many “newcomers” into American society, while at the same time recognizing the importance of a united Orthodox witness in this land.
 He has remained at the forefront of the movement toward a united Autocephalous American Church.

 In 1994, desiring to fulfill the longing to visit Romania, Archbishop Nathaniel made a pilgrimage to visit all parts of Romania.
 In 1995, at the invitation of His Beatitude Patriarch Teoctist, he was a guest of the Patriarchate for the festivities celebrating 110 years since the Autocephaly of the Church of Romania and 70 years since the establishment of a Romanian Patriarchate.
 In May 2003, His Eminence traveled to Romania where he was awarded an Honorary Doctorate from the University of Oradea in recognition of his leadership of the Romanian Orthodox community in North America and of humanitarian efforts in post-communist Romania.
 Under his direction, the ROEA came to the aid of their brothers and sisters in Romania immediately after the fall of communism, and continue until this day to petition for their rights.
 These are also times when the ROEA resumed a relationship with the Church of Romania, with His Eminence working for a greater understanding between the two groups.